AKloc/BookNotes/Permanent Record.md

 **Main Takeaways**
 - Basically, the concept of privacy is basically evaporating.
 Everyone's dirty laundry is somewhere.
 - Really liked Snowden's take on how the founders' take was clearly to make finding someone guilty of something HARD, because if it's too easy, everyone's guilty of something.
-- Also related to the bit about how in the early days of the internet, we had
+- Also related to the bit about how in the early days of the internet, we had the latitude to make mistakes and it wasn't

 **What can I do with this?**
 - What actions am I going to take based on this book, if any?